 - Target: Appoint Diversity Champions in all smaller regional offices to execute a focused plan of action and organize cross-regional meeting to share best practice.
 Each Country Head to give annual progress update to the EMEA CEO.

 Update: These are all appointed and plans of action are being implemented by each office.
-An exchange of best practice will follow in early 2018.
+An exchange of best practice will follow later in 2018.

 - Target: Continue focused line manager development program on giving effective feedback, inclusive leadership and nurturing employee career development.

 Update: This is an integral part of our three module management development framework.
 Bespoke inclusive leadership/unconscious bias training has also been undertaken by five divisions.

 - Target: Make formal and informal flexible working more accessible, visible and removing the stigma.

 Update: A taskforce has been formed, focus groups have been held, policies simplified and training materials prepared.
 A new approach will be piloted in several divisions in the second quarter of 2018.

 Acute Focus on Female Recruiting